The purpose of genetic counseling is to assess cancer risk.

 The Ferre Institute — A Genetic Counseling Program

-Upstate Hematology Oncology has invited the Ferre Institute to provide genetic counseling to our patients and their families in our office on a regular basis.
+Upstate Hematology Oncology has invited Ferre Genetics to provide genetic counseling to our patients and their families in our office on a regular basis.

-The Ferre Institute is a non-profit organization established in Binghamton, New York in 1974.
-The institute is dedicates to quality services in human genetics.
+Ferre Genetics is a non-profit organization established in Binghamton, New York in 1974.
+The organization is dedicated to quality services in human genetics.
 It has delivered the most current and balanced medical information about human genetics to 1.5 million patient and their families.

-The Ferre Institute's genetic counseling program has been recognized nationally for its innovative approach to providing “community genetics”.
+The genetic counseling program of Ferre Genetics has been recognized nationally for its innovative approach to providing “community genetics”.

 Community genetics integrates the advances of the Human Genome Project into primary health care, and brings new information and options to individuals and their families in the community where they live and work.